Detail++: Training-Free Detail Enhancer for T2I Diffusion Models: Details and Analysis

-\textbf{Method details.} Our method is implemented on SDXL.
-We extract the cross attention maps from the all layers with resolution of 32 × 32 of all blocks in U-Net, as we found this is comparatively fine-grained and accurate.
-Also, our all experiments is conduct in a single Nvidia H-20 GPU.
+\textbf{Detail++ Implementation Details.} We implement our method on \rv{SDXL, SD3-Medium, and Flux.1-schnell}.
+For SDXL, we extract cross-attention maps from all layers at a resolution of $32\times32$ across all U-Net blocks, as we find this setting provides comparatively fine-grained and accurate localization. \rv{For DiT-based models, following the findings in~\cite{shin2025exploring}, we dynamically select the top-5 layers with the highest activation values.} All experiments are conducted on a single NVIDIA H20 GPU.